samgaco/battleship/README.md

 Based on the [Battleship](https://www.theodinproject.com/courses/javascript/lessons/battleship) in the odin project as a part of the Microverse curriculum.

-The purpose is to get a good understanding how persistent data can be stored on the browser using [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+The purpose is to get a good understanding on Test Driven development and get some knowledge about game development.
+You play againist the computer.

 The following are actions that can be done on the application.
-  1. Create a new project.
-  2. Add tasks for the selected project.
-  3. Edit tasks for a particular project.
+  1. Guess a the location of a ship in the Computer player grid.
+  2. Based on your choice, the background of the chosen location changes accordingly.
+  3. The shot can either be:
+    * A hit.
+    * A miss
-  4. Clear all the data in the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+  4. The player who hits all the ships first wins the game.

 ### Built With